3M and Discovery Education Lau - GuruFocus.com

 "A real joy of the 3M Young Scientist Challenge is the connections the students make with each other and their mentors.
 The new Alumni program is designed to nurture growth and support ongoing science opportunities for prior participants as they tap into a network of innovators," said Amy Nakamoto, general manager of social impact at Discovery Education.
 "We are incredibly excited to launch this new effort catalyzing future science leadership."

 The Alumni Grants will award a total of $25,000 in grant money to ten different alumni annually.
-Former finalists must be a registered member of the 3M Young Scientist Alumni Network to apply.
-Alumni may apply online to receive one grant within three funding areas:
+Former finalists must be registered members of the 3M Young Scientist Alumni Network to apply.
+Alumni may apply online to receive one grant per year within three funding areas:

 - Continuation of 3M Young Scientist Challenge Project: This grant supports alumni who are interested in continuing to develop or evolve the project they originally developed during the 3M Young Scientist Challenge.
 Three alumni are eligible to receive $5,000 each annually.